trustgraph-ai/pulumi-trustgraph-aks/README.md

 and it will use the configuration in `Pulumi.azure.yaml`.

-## Configure your environment with AWS credentials
+## Configure your environment with Azure credentials

 Standard Azure client configuration e.g. use `az login` to configure credentials.